 - Omega-3 fatty acids (19,921 mg)

 - Omega-6 fatty acids (40,646 mg)

-Look, it ultimately comes down to this: Not only is canola high is trans fats, which we know are a leading cause of heart disease, but it also contains high levels of Omega-6 fatty acids and is one of the largest contributors to Omega-3 and Omega-6 imbalance.
+Look, it ultimately comes down to this: Not only is canola high in trans fats, which we know are a leading cause of heart disease, but it also contains high levels of Omega-6 fatty acids and is one of the largest contributors to the omega-3 and omega-6 imbalance.
 (8)

 Inflammation and Other Side Effects of Consuming Canola Oil

 Unfortunately, in America and other industrialized nations, excess consumption of omega-6 fatty acids has caused a deficiency of omega-3.
 While the typical omega-6 to omega-3 fatty acid ratio should be 2:1, it is actually more like 20:1.
 These discrepancies can be associated with inflammation and other chronic diseases all throughout the body.